(I am NOT United Automobile Insurance Company (UAIC). I make personal injury claims against them.)

 This means that the most that it will pay is up to $10,000 per person and $20,000 per accident.

-You should not expect that United’s insured has more than $10,000 in BI coverage from United.
+Do not expect that UAIC’s insured has more than $10,000 in BI coverage from United.
 I have heard of United Auto having $100,000 BI policies, but I have never seen one.

-If you making a personal injury claim against someone insured with United Auto, you should expect United to delay payment (settlement) of your BI claim or offer you a fraction of what your case is worth.
+Expect UAIC to offer you a fraction of what your case is worth.
 So, if the settlement value of your particular injury is $5,000, United may offer you $2,000.
 United simply is very cheap when it comes to offering money for pain and suffering.

 Do not give United a recorded statement if you are not insured by them!
 Giving your recorded statement to a BI claims adjuster is one of the many things that you can do that can hurt your case.
 As with any auto insurer, do not believe what the claims adjuster tells you, even if he or she sounds nice and charming.